Interviewee: Niya Bates, Public Historian of African-American Life and Culture at Thomas Jefferson’s Monticello

-DMcD: Yeah.
-It’s it’s um at those moments where he’s talking about hybridity in [12:00] the Botanical world.
+DM: Yeah.
+It’s it’s um at those moments where he’s talking about [12:00] hybridity in the botanical world.
 Again, this is all interpretive.
-This is when people sometimes off at literary Scholars because it’s not anything you can prove.
+This is when people sometimes scoff at literary scholars because it’s not anything you can prove.
 This is all interpretation.

 JP: But it has some insights into perhaps his… Yeah.
 His worldview and experiences?

 DM: Yes.
-Because they’re always ways when people are writing where language exceeds our own grasp.
+Because there are always ways when people are writing where language exceeds our own grasp.
 Language, exceeds our intentions.
-We know what we want to say, right?
+[12:30] We know what we want to say, right?
 We know how we want to say it even but somehow there is an inevitable slip between what we want and imagine and what actually appears.

 NB: Right, and for him he’s also thinking about his legacy.
 So it’s more about how people remember it or how people perceive his language.
 I mean….

-DMcD: Well, that’s that’s the only thing I’m suggesting it’s not anything I would labor over but as we think about Jefferson in all of the ways he’s actually trying to conceal so much about the beastly inhuman, uh monstrosity That was slavery.
-I mean that the lens to which he’s going all the time not just in his writing, in the architecture to conceal the workings of this design and these experiments that uh, whatever one has to work so hard to contain, is gonna erupt.
-I don’t hesitate to incorporate Freud here and I don’t worship at his Shrine, but he got some things right.
+DM: Well, that’s that’s the only thing I’m suggesting it’s not anything I would labor over but as we think about Jefferson in all of the ways he’s actually trying to conceal so much about the beastly inhuman, uh, [13:30] monstrosity that was slavery.
+I mean that the lens to which he’s going all the time not just in his writing, in the architecture to conceal the workings of this design and these experiments that, uh, whatever one has to work so hard to contain, is gonna erupt.
+I hesitate to incorporate Freud here and I don’t worship at his shrine, but [14:00] he got some things right.
 The repressed will return.

-NB: sure.
-So we’re sitting on the west line and you cannot see Mulberry Row from here.
-Um, and I think for a lot of people under first examination, it would seem that perhaps Jefferson is trying to hide the labor of enslaved people but the reality of 18th and 19th century living is that you can’t hide the labor of15:00enslaved people.
+NB: Sure.
+So we’re sitting on the West Lawn and you cannot see Mulberry Row from here.
+Um, and I think for a lot of people under first examination, it would seem that perhaps Jefferson is trying to hide the labor of enslaved people but the reality of 18th and 19th century living is that you can’t hide the labor of [15:00] enslaved people.
 They’re doing everything. they are everywhere on the mountain top.
-They’re in the house, They are on Mulberry Row, They’re out in the fields and mind you, This is a large Plantation.
-Monticello sits at the center of a 5,000 acre Plantation at any given time There are 120 to 140 enslaved people here.
-It is a large Plantation and the activity of the enslaved community is everywhere.
-Uh, so in the architecture, I would say Jefferson is not necessarily hiding but minimizing the presence of enslaved people through techniques like, uh locating the service activities things like the kitchen, the laundry, the deli.
+They’re in the house, they are on Mulberry Row, they’re out in the fields and mind you, this is a large plantation.
+Monticello sits at the center of a 5,000 acre plantation.
+At any given time, there are 120 to 140 enslaved people here.
+It is a large plantation and the activity of the enslaved community is everywhere.
+Uh, so in the architecture, I would say Jefferson is not necessarily hiding but minimizing the presence of enslaved people [15:30] through techniques like, uh locating the service activities things like the kitchen, the laundry, the deli.
 I mean, the deli, haha.
-The dairy, uh, the kitchen the laundry the dairy is putting those in the wings that are underground here.
-So what you see here are just the tops of these Terraces, but there are work spaces below those railings that are built into the side of the mountain top and there are passageways from those South wings that lead to the house.
-So as an enslaved person say you are James Hemings or Edith Fossett and you’ve prepared a meal in 16:00the kitchen.
-Uh, you can take that through that Subterranean service passage under the house and up into the dining room.
-And in the dining room, there’s a dumbwaiter so you can set that food on the dumbwaiter and leave. it minimizes the amount of enslaved people that have to be serving a meal and I would say that’s really the core of Jefferson’s architectural design.
+The dairy, uh, the kitchen, the laundry, the dairy is putting those in the wings that are underground here.
+So, what you see here are just the tops of these terraces, but there are work spaces below those railings that are built into the side of the mountain top and there are passageways from those south wings that lead to the house.
+So, as an enslaved person, say you are James [16:00] Hemings or Edith Fossett and you’ve prepared a meal in the kitchen.
+Uh, you can take that through that subterranean service passage under the house and up into the dining room.
+And in the dining room, there’s a dumbwaiter so you can set that food on the dumbwaiter and leave.
+It minimizes the amount of enslaved people that have to be serving a meal and I would say that’s really the core of Jefferson’s architectural design.
 He uses the same techniques at the University of Virginia.
-If you look at The Pavilions on the Lawn, they’re the center of his academical village and as much as he wanted to minimize students bringing their own enslaved people Uh, I think there was some awareness that professors and students would do that Anyway. so you have the spaces Under The Pavilions that became workspaces and that shift to either allow more functionality or to allow more light.
+If you look at [16:30] The Pavilions on the Lawn, they’re the center of his Academical Village and as much as he wanted to minimize students bringing their own enslaved people, I think there was some awareness that professors and students would do that anyway.
+So, you have the spaces under the pavilions that became workspaces and that shift to either allow more functionality or to allow more light.
 The designs are very thoughtful in that respect to how they organize work.
-So here at Monticello, Uh, there’s a Great big spatialized landscape of Labor. so you have the house where you have [17:00] more domestic workers, people who are taking care of the china, people who are cleaning the house.
-Priscilla Hemings who would have been the nursemaid who would have been working in the nursery on the third floor. and then you have your spaces that I just described that are out in the wings underground and then the next level is Mulberry Row. and Mulberry Row is really the industrial Hub.
-That’s where things are converted from the raw materials collected out in the field Into objects.
-So that’s where your carpenter shop, your joinery, the tinsmith, the metalSmith, those kind of things are taking place and then at distance you have the quarter farms and that’s really where the agricultural production is taking place.
-So there is a really specialized hierarchy of labor.
+So, here at Monticello, there’s a great big spatialized [17:00] landscape of labor.
+So, you have the house where you have more domestic workers, people who are taking care of the china, people who are cleaning the house.
+Priscilla Hemings who would have been the nursemaid, who would have been working in the nursery on the third floor.
+And then you have your spaces that I just described that are out in the wings underground and then the next level is Mulberry Row.
+And Mulberry Row is really the industrial hub.
+That’s where things are converted from the raw materials collected out in the field into objects.
+So, that’s where your carpenter [17:30] shop, your joinery, the tinsmith, the metalsmith, those kind of things are taking place and then at distance you have the quarter farms and that’s really where the agricultural production is taking place.
+So, there is a really specialized hierarchy of labor.

 NB: I’m suggesting both.
 Uh, there’s a lot of efficiency happening here.
-There’s a lot of mechanization of work, uh, which is perhaps a different, is different than a lot of plantations actually. when you look at most plantations where we’re sitting with probably be where the outbuildings are.
+There’s a lot of mechanization of work, uh, which is perhaps a different, is different than a lot of plantations actually.
+When you look at most plantations where we’re sitting would probably be where the outbuildings are.
 And instead this is a garden.
-This is a reflective space at the private space for the family and the work is not visible here.
-It is located down on Mulberry row.
-Uh, so what Jefferson is doing is basically turning this into a big machine. but the second part of that is that when he’s entertaining because he is very cognizant of the fact that people are visiting.
-I think it’s granddaughters write in their diaries that people used to just drive up to Monticello, press their face against glass and hope to be invited in. so there were lots of times that People would just be up here and there’d be large dinner parties.
-And for those events He is minimizing the presence of enslaved people, especially when it becomes [19:00] kind of contentious and what I’m speaking of is like early 1800s when he’s running for political office people start noticing that there are a lot of lighter-skinned enslaved people here at Monticello and that uh, they are describing those people to look like Thomas Jefferson, right?
-So it serves him to keep fewer people around that dinner table if you go inside.
+This is a reflective space, a private space for the family [18:30] and the work is not visible here.
+It is located down on Mulberry Row.
+Uh, so what Jefferson is doing is basically turning this into a big machine.
+But the second part of that is that when he’s entertaining because he is very cognizant of the fact that people are visiting.
+I think his granddaughters write in their diaries that people used to just drive up to Monticello, press their face against glass and hope to be invited in.
+So, there were lots of times that people would just be up here and there’d be large dinner parties.
+And for those events [19:00] he is minimizing the presence of enslaved people, especially when it becomes kind of contentious and what I’m speaking of is like early 1800s when he’s running for political office people start noticing that there are a lot of lighter-skinned enslaved people here at Monticello and that uh, they are describing those people to look like Thomas Jefferson, right?
+So, it serves him to keep fewer people around that dinner table if you go inside.